My First RV Trip

 Surrounded by cops, Sherman must have felt abandoned and scared out of his mind, but there was nothing we could do if we wanted to stay out of jail.
 Circling the area for hours, we waited for an opening to grab our possessions.
 Around 3 am, with no sign of police, and our chests bursting with adrenaline, we attempted a 2nd rescue mission.

-Our persistence became a sacrificial offering to the snow gods who dumped copious amounts of light fluffy snow over the next 5 months.
+My first RV trip didn’t pan out the way I thought it would, but our persistence became a sacrificial offering to the snow gods who dumped copious amounts of light fluffy snow over the next 5 months.
 Where others might have given up we were just a couple delusional adventure seeking ski bums who found what they were looking for.
-Tell me about your RV tales in the comments below, send me an email or post a link I would love to read about it.
+Tell me about your first RV trip in the comments below, send me an email or post a link I would love to read about it.
+Especially if its more comical than my first RV trip.
+Happy travels everyone!